ronsperber/PINN/README.md

 streamlit run stpinn.py
 ```

-You can access the app already on [streamlit cloud](http://pinnsolver.streamlit.app)
+You can access the app already on [Streamlit Cloud](https://pinnsolver.streamlit.app)
 #### Features in the app:

 -Select from example differential equations or systems.